Understanding Call and Put Options in TradersPost

 • Put Only:

-• Sell Signal → Buys to Close the Put (Reverses the initial trade).
+• Sell Signal → Sells to Open a Put (Bearish)1.

 Why This Matters

 • TradersPost originally based its options behavior on underlying stock movements.
-If Tesla drops, a sell signal means entering a bearish put position (buying a put), not shorting a put.
+If Tesla drops, a sell signal sells a put by default; enabling Invert puts makes it buy a put1.

 • Some traders prefer direct control, where a sell signal actually sells a put rather than buying one.

-• TradersPost is considering making this behavior optional so traders can choose how put orders are handled.
+• TradersPost offers an Invert puts setting so traders can choose how put orders are handled2.

 Future Improvements